guillaumePoidatz/rl-finance-framework/README.md

 # rl-finance-framework
-This repository is a repository implementing deep learning and reinforcement learning for finance.
+This repository is a repository using deep learning and reinforcement learning for finance.
 Using elegantRL and PyTorch libraries.

 This framework is used in trading-enhance-software.